-Section 24 - Power to give or refuse consent to establish and operate pollution.
+One of the preventive enforcement powers conferred on SPCBs is to give or deny consent to establish (CTE) and consent to operate (CTO) to industries and other facilities.
+As per Section 25 of the Water Act and Section 21 of the Air Act, industries are required to obtain such consents before the establishment or operation of any facility, causing environmental pollution.
 The consent mechanism allows SPCBs to control the sources of pollution even at the stage of planning.
 SPCBs evaluate CTE applications in terms of, among other things, the proposed location (including proximity to sensitive areas), proposed production processes, estimated pollution loads, adequacy of proposed pollution control schemes, and compliance with zoning laws.
-Facilitating the prevention of potentially worst-case facilities from being set up is accomplished through this analysis done by SPCBs.Likewise, in the case of CTO giving, SPCBs assess whether industries have installed all the pollution control measures mentioned in their CTE and that they are operating optimally and their facilities are compliant to all the environmental standards.
+Facilitating the prevention of potentially worst-case facilities from being set up is accomplished through this analysis done by SPCBs.
+Likewise, in the case of CTO giving, SPCBs assess whether industries have installed all the pollution control measures mentioned in their CTE and that they are operating optimally and their facilities are compliant to all the environmental standards.
 The assessment usually includes site visits, inspection of pollution control technologies to verify they were installed, and review of environmental management systems.
 The conditions imposed on these consents create legally binding obligations on the part of the consent holders.
 Such conditions can be in the form of emission/effluent quality specifications, regular monitoring and reporting requirements, guidelines for maintaining environmental records, and guidelines for taking specific pollution control measures.
 Non-adherence to conditions of consent are violative in nature, thus may lead to various enforcement actions which may include revocation of consents, criminal proceedings, etc.